-What is Golem?
+What Is Golem?

 Golem is a worldwide, decentralized supercomputer that combines the computing power of every machine on its network.
 In the Golem ecosystem, you can loan out your computer’s spare resources to others who need the additional power to perform complex computations and tasks.
-Following the same trend that led to Uber and Airbnb, this is a solid way to make some extra money with your unused and/or underused resources.
+Following the same trend that led to Uber and Airbnb, this sharing economy is a solid way to make some extra money with your unused and/or underused resources.

 On the flip side, you can rent computing power from the network to perform or even just speed up tasks that your computer has trouble handling.
-This is ideal if you routinely perform intensive calculations for activities like natural language processing (NLP), artificial intelligence (AI), or even machine learning for DNA exploration.
+Renting is ideal if you routinely perform intensive calculations for activities like natural language processing (NLP), artificial intelligence (AI), or even machine learning for DNA exploration.
 However, the Golem team is first focusing on CGI rendering – an area riddled with expenses and long wait times.

-In this Golem beginner’s guide, we’ll cover:
+In this Golem guide, we’ll cover:

-- How does Golem work?
+- How Does Golem Work?

 - Golem Network Token (GNT)

-- Golem team & progress
+- Golem Team & Progress

-- Where to buy GNT
+- Where to Buy GNT

-- Where to store GNT
+- Where to Store GNT

-- Additional Golem resources
+- Additional Golem Resources

-How does Golem work?
+How Does Golem Work?

 Let’s walk through the entire process of a requestor (party who needs to perform a computing task) using the Golem network.